 We rely heavily on communications and information systems to conduct our business.
 The computer systems and network infrastructure we use could be vulnerable to hardware and cybersecurity issues.
 Our operations are dependent on our ability to protect our computer equipment from fire, power loss, telecommunications failure or other similar catastrophic event.
-We could also experience a breach by intentional or negligent conduct on the part of employees or other internal or external sources, including our third party vendors, unknown third parties or through cyber-attacks.
-The risk of a breach can exist whether information systems and services are in our internal data centers or in third party data centers, including cloud-based computing services.
+We could also experience a breach by intentional or negligent conduct on the part of employees or other internal or external sources, including our third party vendors, unknown third party data centers, including cloud-based computing services.
 Breaches have occurred, and may occur again, in our systems and in the systems of our third party vendors.
 The occurrence of any failures, interruptions or security breaches of information systems used to process customer transactions could damage our reputation, result in a loss of customer business, subject us to additional regulatory scrutiny, or expose us to civil litigation and possible financial liability, any of which could have a material adverse effect on our financial condition, results of operations and cash flows.